mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 # Setting up the Inference Demo

-### Prerequisite 1 - Install Virtual B and its extension pack.
+### Prerequisite 1 - Install Virtual Box and its extension pack.
 Instructions to do it are contained on the [Virtual Box Download page](https://www.virtualbox.org/wiki/Downloads).
 If you are using a Mac and have *Homebrew* installed, these commands are a quick way to do it:
 ```